 Above the town of Brissago, which is a distance from the islands and nearly on the border with Italy, we are about to discover a hidden gem.
-This Park Hotel Brenscino is a resort that many regulars have visited for years, some even for decades.
-Worst case, it would have taken us many more years before ever finding it.
+This Park Hotel Brenscino is a resort that many regulars have visited for years, some even decades.
+Worst case, it would have taken us many more years to find it.
 But thanks to an invitation by Ascona-Locarno Tourism, no more time was wasted.

 Park Hotel Brenscino is a modern resort for people like you and me

 Be it by postal bus or car; the hotel is easily reachable from nearby towns such as Ascona.
 Once we drive past the islands and enter the village of Brissago, we look for a road leading up the hillside.
 A sign points us in the right direction.
 And a short while later, we turn onto the private drive leading to the hotel.

 On a sprawling property above Brissago, the Park Hotel Brenscino occupies a prime spot.
 Once the official holiday hotel for the Swiss Federal Railways Union, the Brenscino has reinvented itself into the modern family resort it is today.